DWFlanagan/ntrh/10-chapter_of_lists.md

 **Small Portable TA.**

-This works best on tests that are open book, and the instructor has foolishly acknowledged that \`\`anything you can carry into the test, you can use.''
+This works best on tests that are open book, and the instructor has foolishly acknowledged that "anything you can carry into the test, you can use."
 A real fight starter.
 After all, your peers will all want to borrow your TA.

 **Drugs.**